NicoJuicy/LearnML/tips/ml_tools.md

 Natural language toolkit (NLTK) is by far the most popular platform for building NLP related projects.

-This library is also an open-source library and is available for almost every kind of operating system.
+NLTK is also an open-source library and is available for almost every kind of operating system.

 ### Polyglot

 Polyglot is a python library for NLP that supports extensive multilingual applications.

-According to the documentation of polyglot, it supports tokenization for 165 languages, language detection for 196 languages, part-of-speech tagging for 16 languages and sentiment analysis in more than 130 languages.
+According to the documentation, polyglot supports tokenization for 165 languages, language detection for 196 languages, part-of-speech tagging for 16 languages and sentiment analysis in more than 130 languages.

 ### SpaCy